 Making that investment is the best way to prepare for AI in DR. Take stock of the skills you already have in house, the skills you need to teach your staff, the skills you might need to hire for and the skills that could be outsourced to an outside partner.

 Data is key in any thriving business, and AI can help predict data failure that could potentially derail your operations.

 But this is only the case if the data that’s part of your DR plan is clean.

 Make sure you've removed any corrupt or inaccurate data.
 Take out any duplications and eliminate any noise.
 AI can synthesize and pull insights from data much faster and more effectively than humans, but its predictive abilities are only as good as the data you feed it.

 The last thing you want is to chase faulty predictions based on messy data.

 3. Consider Colocation

-AI requires significant computational power, and data centres can provide the required graphic processing units to support it.
+AI requires significant computational power, and data centers can provide the required graphic processing units to support it.
 But given the demands, you might not want to spend the resources supporting a data center in house.
-Colocation might be in your organisation's best interest.
+Colocation might be in your organization's best interest.

 Colocation lowers your total cost of ownership, enables you to implement technology and service advancements in a faster and more cost effective way, and allows you scale as needed, while focusing on your core business.